 The minimum and higher standards are listed within the government guidance document.

-To obtain a low-risk rating, breeders will need to demonstrate they have been maintaining acceptable standards for a minimum of three years.
+To obtain a low-risk rating, breeders will need to demonstrate they have been maintaining acceptable standards for a minimum of one year.
 Factors that will be considered include history in meeting licensing standards, nature of complaints received and how they were dealt with and the quality of record keeping.
 Only compliance history which has been obtained either through local authority licensing or through a UKAS accredited scheme, such as The Kennel Club Assured Breeders, will be considered.

 Our Assured Breeders scheme